2lambda123/forex/README.md

 * Put actual return on your predicted return graphs
-* For the ROC curves label the TPR and FPR axes.
 * What does paper trading mean?

 # * **`WORK IN PROGRESS DUE 10/10/2017`** *